isabella232/search-promote.en-1/help/c-about-design-menu/c-about-dynamic-facets.md

 >[!NOTE]
 >
->This feature is not enabled in Adobe Search&Promote, by default.
+>This feature is not enabled in Adobe Search&amp;Promote, by default.
 Contact Technical Support to activate the feature for your use.

 Before the effects of your dynamic facets are visible to customers, you must rebuild your site index.